 I don’t think it is any coincidence that this rapid regrowth has a lot to do with the mineral cycling and organic matter put onto the top of the soil from our rotational grazing.
 Mob grazing at first glance appears to create a lot of “waste”, caused by the high concentration of cattle knocking down so much forage instead of eating it.
 But this “waste” in turn feeds the soil microbes, and the soil microbes in turn leave behind their own waste which builds up our soil organic matter.
 This soil organic matter not only feeds the grasses, but retains rainfall, which obviously allows the grasses to grow.
 Of course the grasses feed the cattle, which then starts the whole cycle all over again.
 It is a vicious cycle but in a very positive way!

 I’m not a soil scientist and I don’t fully understand how all of the soil biology works.
 And I’ll readily admit that I don’t even find animal biology all that interesting (I’m just being honest).
-But what I find fascinating (and this is the engineer in me coming out) is that by simply managing the grass with the cows and some infrastructure, we are bringing the soil back to life and in doing so just barely into the third grazing season, in I’m having a hard time keeping up with that grass.
+But what I find fascinating (and this is the engineer in me coming out) is that by simply managing the grass with the cows and some infrastructure, we are bringing the soil back to life and in doing so just barely into the third grazing season, and I had a hard time keeping up with that grass.
 What makes this so interesting for me are the “systems” we use to manage the grass and produce what is undoubtedly the most efficient, sustainable, environmentally friendly form of restoration agriculture there is: 100% grassfed beef.
 And that “game” of efficiency is what makes me tick!

 So what’s that soil organic matter today?
 Well that’s the real tell if this rotational mob grazing stuff really works or not isn’t it?
 With absolutely zero outside inputs except for some grass and legume seed (and I do mean zero!) as of March 2015 our soil organic matter had increased from 1% to 2.21% in just 24 months with only two seasons of use on the pasture.
 And while that is nothing to shake a stick at, I had hoped for better.
 I think what we’ll see in the future is an exponential increase in the soil organic matter because we’ll be able to increase our stocking density and graze more frequently as the pasture health increases.
-Of course that assumes better management decisions on my part as well, but after six years of grazing I really feel like I’m becoming a fairly decent grazer.
+Of course that assumes better management decisions on my part as well, but after a few years of grazing I really feel like I’m becoming a fairly decent grazer.
 As a result, we’re already seeing thicker stands in our pastures and quicker recovery times.
 By increasing our grazing, we’ll increase our pounds/acre of gain which of course increases our profit.
 But the neatest thing we are doing is restoring the health of the ecosystem thru agriculture, which is paying us back in spades.
 This is true sustainability!

 In conclusion, I want to encourage you that rotational mob grazing really does work.
 When you can convert a burned out row crop field into lush grazing areas with no outside inputs and have results like we have here, the proof is right before your eyes.